w3f/polkadot-spec/docs/chap-networking.md

   For backward compatibility reasons, `/paritytech/grandpa/1` is also a valid substream for those messages.
 :::

-- `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/beefy/1` - a substream/notification protocol which sends signed BEEFY statements, as described in [Section -sec-num-ref-](sect-finality#sect-grandpa-beefy), to connected peers.
+- `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/beefy/1` - a substream/notification protocol which sends signed BEEFY payloads, as described in [Section -sec-num-ref-](sect-finality#sect-grandpa-beefy), to connected peers.
 This is a *Notification* substream.

   The messages are specified in [Section -sec-num-ref-](chap-networking#sect-msg-grandpa-beefy).